Eri9898/osTicket-Installation/README.md

 MySQL Username: root
 MySQL Password: ***** whatever you created
 Click “Install Now!”
+xxxYou're about to finish installing osTicket by connecting it to the database you just made in HeidiSQL.
+This step links everything together — the files in IIS, the PHP interpreter, and the MySQL database
 </p>
 <br />
 24. OS TIcket should then load up with a welcome screen.
 Congratulations you just installed os Ticket! c: